 ☼ A brief introduction to Yin Yoga

-☼ Periods of stillness, movement, silent contemplation, group reflections and sharing
+☼ Periods of stillness, movement, silent contemplation and group reflections.

-☼ Heart centred meditation to bring greater coherence to our system and to align with the intuitive guidance of the heart
+☼ Heart centred meditation to bring greater coherence to your system and align with the intuitive guidance of the heart

 ☼ Gentle music and soundscape provided by local hang and handpan specialist Eugene McGrath